PhillippOhlandt/bolt-extension-pusher-realtime/README.md

 3. Type `pusher-realtime` into the input field
 4. Click on the extension name
 5. Click on "Browse Versions"
-6. Click on "Install This Version	" on the latest stable version
+6. Click on "Install This Version" on the latest stable version

 ### Configuration
 1. Go to "Configure Extensions" (Hover over "Extras" menu item)